cykustcc/optimal-transport/README.md

 - an interpolation between W1 and Fisher-Rao;
 - and of course standard Wasserstein distances (1,2);

-Check the associated article where the mathematical frawmework is described: http://arxiv.org/abs/1506.06430
+Check the associated article where the mathematical framework is described: http://arxiv.org/abs/1506.06430

 and see the associated notebooks for a simple overview.